-d) the pharmacological development of new medicines, the improvement of known pharmaceutical agents and the study of the structure and pharmacological action at biochemical, molecular level (in vitro), as well as in situ (isolated organs) and in vivo (laboratory animals), the pharmacodynamic study of the pharmacological actions, undesirable effects, and interactions between medicines, the analysis of the action of chemotherapeutic agents for microbial infections prastitic diseases, viruses and neoplasms, the pharmacological analysis and clinical testing of medicines (absorption, distribution, elimination mechanisms of medicines), dosage determination, therapeutic protocols, medicine interactions, the pharmacogenetic study of the diosyncrasy, metabolism, addiction, psychic and natural dependence and resistance to medicines, the immunopharmacological analysis of allergenic factors, pharmaceutical agents, mechanisms of immunosuppression by medicines and the pharmacological basis of hyperaesthesia phenomena, the toxicological study of medicine undesirable effects mechanisms, of natural products, poisons, teratogens and mutagens in vitro or in vivo, the study of heparmacological action of micro-molecular factors (vaccines, sera, proteins, hormones, etc.) and of microorganisms' metabolism products, which are prepared with biotechnology methods and the development of therapeutic reagents for neurodegenerative diseases.
+Implementation of physiochemical methods used in Pharmacognosy. d) the pharmacological development of new medicines, the improvement of known pharmaceutical agents and the study of the structure and pharmacological actions at biochemical, molecular level (in vitro), as well as in situ (solated organs) and in vivo (latoratory wrimels), the pharmacodynamic study of the pharmacological actions, undestribute effects, and interactions between medicines, the pharmacological actions of the action of dhemotherapeutic agents for microbal infections, parasitic diseases, viruses and neoplasms, the pharmacological actions, therapeutic agents for microbal infections, parasitic diseases, viruses and neoplasms, the pharmacological actions, therapeutic protocols, medicine interactions, the pharmacogenetic study of the idiosynomisy, metabolism, addiction, psychic and natural dependence and resplantance to medicines, the immunopharmacological analysis of alignmic factors, pharmaceutical agents, mechanisms of immunosuppression by medicines and the pharmacological basis of hyperaesthesis pharmamers, the toxicological study of medicine undesimable effects mechanisms, of network products, poisson, vertogens and mutagens in vitro on in vivo, the study of medicine undesimable effects of micro-molecular factors (vectores, sera, proteins, hormones, etc.) and of microorganisms' metabolism products, which are prepared with biotectionology methods and the development of therapeutic resgents for neurodegenerative diseases.

-Graduates of the School of Pharmacy, further to the basic knowledge of their discipline and profession are able to: 1) apply Graduates or the school of Fharmacy, further to the basic knowledge or their discipline and profession are able to: 1) apply knowledge in practice, 2) communicate in a foreign lenguage, 3) search, process, analyse and synthesize data and information, use also the necessary technologies, 4) adapt to novel situations and make decisions, 5) work independently or in groups in international and/or interdisciplinary contexts, 6) generate new research ideas and designe and manage projects, 7) respect diversity, multiculturalism and the natural environment, 8) demonstrate social, professional and moral responsibility and sensitivity to gender issues, 9) view themselves as well as others critically, 10) promote free, inductive and deductive
+Graduates of the School of Pharmacy, further to the basic knowledge of their discipline and profession are able to: 1) apply knowledge in practice, 2) communicate in a foreign language, 3) search, process, analyse and synthesize data and information, use also the necessary technologies, 4) adapt to novel situations and make decisions, 5) work independently or in groups in international and/or interdisciplinary contexts, 6) generate new research ideas and begine and manage projects, 7) memory of the situation and the natural environment, 8) demonstrate social, professional and moral responsibility and sensitivity to gender issues, 9) view themselves as well as others critically, 10) promote free, inductive and deductive thinking.

-Programme details (e.g. modules or units studied and individual grades/marks/credits obtained):
+4.3 Programme details (e.g. modules or units studied and individual grades/marks/credits obtained):

 The student has successfully completed practical training of 4 quarters (60 ECTS).

-Courses that the student has successfully attended, as well as subjects for which the student has received recognition or exemption (COR = Corre courses, COM = Compulsory courses belonging to the selected specialization, ELC = Elective courses, ELM =Elective courses belonging to the selected specialization, FLE = Foreign Language (Foreign Language is taught from 1 to 6 semesters and contributes as one grade in the Degree), EX = Exchange, DIS = Dissertation):
+Courses that the student has successfully attended, as well as subjects for which the student has received recognition or exemption (COR = Core courses, COM = Compulsory courses belonging to the selected specialization, ELC = Elective courses, EUM=Elective courses belonging to the selected specialization, FLE = Progin Language (Foreign Language is taught from 1 to 6 semesters and contributes as one grade in the Degree), EX = Exchange, DLS = Dissertation):

-Code Courses Type ECTS Grade Examination ECTS credits period Grading
+Code Courses Type ECTS- Grade Examination credita period Grading